facebook/docusaurus/admin/local-testing.md

 > If you want to use the docusaurus-init script for testing, you will have to update the `initialize.js` file to point to the local Docusaurus repo instead of installing it from the npm server.
 In some ways, it is just easier to do the manual steps.

-### Install the package from the repo
+### Install the package from the Docusaurus repo

 ```
-cd /path/to/root/of/repo/where/you/want/to/run/docusaurus
+cd /path/to/testing_project
 mkdir website # if this does not exist already
 cd website
 ```